bobbyrward/rigtruck/README.md

-# gitlab-pipeline-monitor
+# rigtruck

-The quick and dirty gitlab pipeline monitor that's likely broken.
+Tail the status of a gitlab pipeline